Home > Coffee Beans > Are coffee and cocoa plants related?

 Cocoa beans come from a fruit tree called the Theobroma cacao tree, which translates to “food of the gods.”

-Cocoa beans, or cocoa seeds, grow inside big pods and are surrounded by Baba, a fleshy white pulp.
+Cocoa beans, or cocoa seeds, grow inside big pods and are surrounded by mucilage, a sweet fleshy white pulp.

 The trees thrive in tropical climates and require a good amount of rain and shade.
 Cocoa trees can grow to 15-25 feet tall, and it takes the tree around five years to mature.